How to Practice Self Love and Why it Matters

 Self love is not narcissistic as some might believe.
 When we don’t love ourselves, our mind turns against us which creates havoc with our mental health and wellbeing.

-Self Love is to deeply love yourself with strength no matter what.
-When we have a healthy attitude towards ourselves, we foster our own self worth, self acceptance and self love.
-Practicing self love is also essential for healthy relationships.
+Self Love is to deeply love yourself with a strength no matter what.
+When we have a healthy attitude towards ourselves, we foster our own self-worth, self-acceptance, and self-love.
+Practicing self-love is also essential for healthy relationships.

 Love Yourself First

-As a parent, I know how hard it is be the best parent I want to be.
-If I am not able to love myself, how am I going to pass on a positive self esteem and self love to my children.
+As a parent, I know how hard it is to be the best parent I want to be.
+If I am not able to love myself, how am I going to pass on positive self-esteem and self-love to my children.
 Children absorb so much from us, things we wouldn’t even expect.
 Even learning how to love oneself is a valuable skill that is learnt from our environment.
-When we don’t love ourselves, it will have more likelihood to have a negative impact our children.
+When we don’t love ourselves, it will have more likelihood to have a negative impact on our children.
 Whether we teach them otherwise or not.
 No matter what we think we are teaching our children, they pick up on even subtle things.
 So if you are mindful of how to love yourself, you will give out a positive vibration to those around you.

 Negative Opinions of Others

 When others share their negative opinion about you, it’s very hard not to have it get under your skin.
 This is a trigger for me personally, so I know it’s hard when it does happen.